Cozy Corner Charm

 To the milk, add:

-• 1 to 2 teaspoons brown sugar or maple syrup
+• 1 to 2 tablespoons banana bread syrup

 • ¼ teaspoon cinnamon